EternalWraith/PalEdit/README.md

+> [!NOTE]
 > Because apparently it needs to be stated here as well as in the NexusMods; the application is __unsigned__ and therefore can flag up a __False Positive__ with some anti-virus software.
-If you are really scared about it being a virus, download the application and compile it yourself.
+If you are really scared about it being a virus, download the application and [compile it yourself](#️-building-from-source-on-windows).
 Look through the source code.
 [You can see a virus report here](https://www.virustotal.com/gui/file/d20dcab42b8ba55442c27c16235c27fb80d16f7494ee32a790767a2eb38ceefb)

 <h1 align="center">PalEdit</h1>